Twelve years ago, on March 30, 2010, the Affordable Care Act (ACA), also known as ObamaCare, became law.

 For more information or citations for these facts above, check out the full “ACA at 10” paper from the Galen Institute.

-Conclusion: The ACA has not lived up to its promises in many ways.
+Bottom line: The ACA has not lived up to its promises in many ways.
 Of course, its intentions were good.
 The healthcare system before the ACA was far from perfect.
 It was and is problematic that we have an employer-centric insurance system in the U.S. today.
 And it was and is problematic that patients lack transparency, choice, and control over their health care and healthcare dollars.
-Reform was — and ten years later, still is! — needed.
+Reform was — and twelve years later, still is! — needed.